Refreshing the spreadsheet basics

 Get a refresher on spreadsheets.

-OK, maybe you’ve never touched a spreadsheet in your life, or you’ve been too afraid to ask what some terms mean - well then, let’s make things a bit clearer for you.
+Maybe you’ve never touched a spreadsheet in your life, or you’ve been too afraid to ask what some questions - well then, let’s make things a bit clearer for you.

 These are the absolute basics

 In this article, we'll give you a little refresher, explaining:

 - Basic terms (which you really should know);